gosquared/gosquared-rails/README.md

 config.track_params = false
 ```
 Whether to track URL querystring parameters, for example /home?my=query&string=true will be tracked as /home if this is set to false.

+For more details on configuration, you can view the docs here https://www.gosquared.com/docs/api/javascript-tracking-code/configuration#

 ### Installation of People